Towards practical and error-robust quantum position verification: Introduction

 Additionally, other protocols have been proposed \cite{kent_quantum_2011,chakraborty_practical_2015, unruh_quantum_2014,junge2021geometry,bluhm2021position}, that combine classical and quantum information in interesting ways, sometimes requiring intricate methods to attack~\cite{buhrman2013garden, speelman2016,olivo_breaking_2020}.

-Unfortunately, implementing any of the mentioned protocols would run into large obstacles: the quantum information involved would have to be sent at the speed of light, i.e., using photons, and in realistic experimental setups a large fraction of photons will be lost.
-Compensating for this in the most natural way, by ignoring rounds whenever the prover claims that a photon was lost in transmission, lets attackers break all protocols.
-In our contribution, we study the role of loss in QPV, present a new loss-tolerant protocol, together with several results that increase our understanding of loss-tolerant protocols for QPV.
+Unfortunately, implementing any of the mentioned protocols would run into large obstacles: the quantum information involved would have to be sent at the speed of light, i.e., using photons, and in realistic experimental setups a large fraction of photons will be lost and errors occur.
+Compensating for this in the most natural way, by ignoring rounds whenever the prover claims that a photon was lost in transmission, lets attackers break all these protocols because they are not fully loss tolerant.
+In our contribution, we study loss-tolerant QPV by presenting a new fully loss-tolerant protocol, together with a comprehensive security analysis both in the theoretical and experimental setting.

 \paragraph{Loss-tolerance in QPV.} Throughout, we will use $\eta$ as rate of transmission, i.e., the probability that an quantum message arrives -- in realistic protocols.
 We will distinguish two types of loss tolerance that we might require schemes to satisfy.